 How long dental implants last depends on your overall dental health, the position of your dental implants in your jaw and your dental hygiene habits.
 Many patients will enjoy decades of great performance from their implants; some may even keep them for their entire lives.

-Am I a Candidate for Dental Implants in Ocala?
+Am I a Candidate for Dental Implants in South Ocala?